Tayoakosile/bank-app-project/README.md

 2. User verified

-- Generate a random account number for them say 10 digits and some Alphabets - EK1093912123 and create the account - must not clash with an existing account.
+- Generate a random account number say 10 digits and some Alphabets - EK1093912123 and create the account - must not clash with an existing account.